BirdeeHub/nixCats-nvim/README.md

 #### Special mentions:

-##### lze
+##### lz.n

-[lze](https://github.com/BirdeeHub/lze) exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations than lazy.nvim is.
+[lz.n](https://github.com/BirdeeHub/lze) exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations than lazy.nvim is.

-lze is my fork of [lz.n](https://github.com/nvim-neorocks/lz.n) focused on extensibility.

 ##### For getting me started: